 ATH 2333 Understanding Youth Development and Culture (3 credits) Present cultural trends and fads will be examined in relationship to their influence on youth and family life.
+The development of the their influence on youth and family life.
 The development of the adolescent will be analyzed in the following areas: sociological, psychological, moral, and spiritual development.
 (Spring)